How to Prune Tomatoes for Maximum Harvest

 • Some gardeners choose to remove suckers in very dense areas, but overall heavy pruning is unnecessary.
 Like determinate varieties, excessive pruning can limit fruit production due to their fixed structure.

-4. Deadheading Late in the Season (Indeterminate Tomatoes Only)
+4. Deadhead Late in the Season (Applies to Only Indeterminate Varieties)

 About a month before your first expected frost or the end of the growing season, you can deadhead your indeterminate tomato plants.